Visit Radovljica

 Magušar’s House and Manufaktura

-Delve into the rich tradition of Slovenian ceramics and discover both old and new pottery techniques.
+Dive into the rich tradition of Slovenian ceramics and discover both old and new pottery techniques.

 The Municipal Museum, Radovljica